Argentina during World War II: Political situation

-Beginning of World War II
+Initial diplomatic reaction

 At the beginning of the Second World War on 1 September 1939, the Argentine government proclaimed its neutrality in the conflict.
 On 3 September, the diplomatic representatives of the United Kingdom and France informed the Argentine government that their countries had entered a state of war against Nazi Germany.
-Following the initial policies of other states in the Americas, the government of Ortiz issued a decree on 4 September 1939, declaring Argentine neutrality in the conflict.
-To enforce the observance of neutrality, on 14 September 1939, a second presidential decree was issued by Ortiz, creating a special commission integrated by representatives from each ministry, housed on the Ministry of Foreign Affairs and chaired by a delegate from this ministry.
+Following the initial policies of other states in the Americas, the Ortiz government issued a decree on 4 September 1939, declaring Argentine neutrality in the conflict.
+To enforce the observance of neutrality, on 14 September 1939, Ortiz issued a second presidential decree, creating a special commission integrated by representatives from each ministry, housed on the Ministry of Foreign Affairs and chaired by a delegate from this ministry.

 Battle of the River Plate

-On 13 December 1939, the Battle of the River Plate took place, becoming the first naval engagement of World War II between British and German ships.
-Taking place in the territorial waters of Uruguay and close to Argentina, neither the Uruguayan nor the Argentine governments were involved in the battle.
-During this battle, the German pocket battleship Graf Spee was severely damaged by British ships on the waters of the River Plate estuary.
+On 13 December 1939, the Battle of the River Plate took place.
+During this battle, the German pocket battleship Admiral Graf Spee was severely damaged by British ships on the waters of the River Plate estuary.
 Cornered, the German captain Hans Langsdorff ordered the scuttling of the ship, while the crew were taken under custody and interned by Uruguayan and Argentine authorities.
-While under custody, Hans Langsdorff would later commit suicide at the Immigrant's Hotel in Buenos Aires, while the crew was eventually released, a dozen of them taking residence in Argentina and Uruguay.
+While under custody, Hans Langsdorff later committed suicide at the Immigrant's Hotel in Buenos Aires, while the crew was eventually released, a dozen of them taking residence in Argentina and Uruguay.